OmniDexFinance/omnidex-lending/README.md

 ## Connect with the community

-You can join at the [Discord](http://aave.com/discord) channel or at the [Governance Forum](https://governance.aave.com/) for asking questions about the protocol or talk about Aave with other peers.
+You can join at the [Discord](http://aave.com/discord) channel or at the [Governance Forum](https://governance.aave.com/) for asking questions about the protocol or talk about OmniDex with other peers.

 ## Getting Started